raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 I highly recommend reading Justin Fagnani's ["Real" Mixins with JavaScript Classes](http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/).
 To summarize my understanding, Justin likes using "mixins," but takes issue with the way they are implemented as described in things like [Using ES7 Decorators as Mixins](http://raganwald.com/2015/06/26/decorators-in-es7.html).[^personal]

 - Justin wants to be able to have a fully open many-to-many relationship between meta-objects and objects.
-- Justin also wants to have mixins be much more equivalent to classes, especially with respect to being able to override a method from either a mixin or a class, and to be able to call `super()` in such a method to call the mixin's original definition, just as you would for a class.
+- Justin also wants to have mixins be much more equivalent to classes, especially with respect to being able to override a method from either a mixin or a class, and to be able to invoke the  the mixin's original definition of a emthod within an overridden method, just as you can invoke a superclass's definiotion of a method from within a class's method.
 - Finally, Justin wants to create code that existing engines can optimize easily, and avoid changing the "shape" of prototypes.

 [^personal]: I don't treat these objections as personal criticism: They describe what Justin needs from a tool they intend to use in production, while I am giving examples of tools for the purpose of understanding how pieces of the language can fit together in extremely simple and elegant ways.